-- 1. Grade 9, 10, and 11 students may qualify for the honour roll by achieving an average of 80% or greater with no score in any subject below 70%. - 2.
-Grade 12 students may qualify for the honour roll by completing 5 courses at the Grade 12 level in addition to acheving an average of 80% or greater with no mark below 70%. - 3.
+- 1. Averages are calculated using the average of the following five final marks at each grade level: - one compulsory English or Français - one Mathematics - three next best marks - 2.
 Courses comprised of two half credit courses are included; the mark forwarded will be the average of the two.
 For Theory of Knowledge, the Grade 11 and the Grade 12 courses will be combined.
-Both half credits must be earned. - 4.
-Distance Education, Online, Special Language and non-repeater summer school credits may be included. - 5.
-Any failures or marks under 70% disqualify students from receiving Honours. - 6.
-A student will receive Honours with Distinction if their average is 90% or higher. - 7.
-IB courses and regular courses are considered different and separate courses for the purposes of calculating Honours. (eg) English 42SSL and English 42SHL are different courses and can both be used in the individual calculations
+Both half credits must be earned. - 3.
+Distance Education, Online, Special Language and non-repeater summer school credits may be included. - 4.
+Any failures or marks under 70% disqualify students from receiving Honours. - 5.
+The minimum average for Honours is 80%.
+A student will receive Honours with Distinction if their average is 90% or higher.